cactus911/momentForests/docs/index.md

 The java source code is contained in two separate folders on the Github repository: [jars and java](https://github.com/cactus911/momentForests)

+Jar files are various helper utilities, and their license information is as follows.

+Jama-1.0.3.jar is in the public domain and it is from https://math.nist.gov/javanumerics/jama/ optimization.jar is in the public domain and it is from https://github.com/rwl/optimization and http://www1.fpl.fs.fed.us/optimization.html utility.jar is written by us for this project.

 ### Link to STATA